Also Available As

 “Racing Wisely delivers exactly what you hope for from a smart yogi-runner-triathlete: thoughtful insight about goals, intentions, and actions told in an engagingly conversational, down-to-earth style.
 I love that this book offers practical and philosophical advice for the whole spectrum of athletes, from serious goal-driven competitors to more experiential but just as passionate casual athletes.
 A great addition to the thinking runner’s library.”

-—Tish Hamilton, Executive Editor, Runner’s World
+—Tish Hamilton, former executive editor, Runner’s World

 “In Racing Wisely, Sage Rountree delivers the clearest truths and best secrets of training and racing endurance sports.
 First timers and veterans will benefit from the wisdom and excellent writing, which combine to allow every reader access to their best athletic performance and best self.”